OpenShot/openshot-qt/doc/clips.rst

   - *Bottom Center* – the bottom edge of the clip aligns with the bottom edge of the screen; the clip is horizontally centered on the screen.
   - Bottom Right – the bottom and right edges of the clip align with the bottom and right edges of the screen

-**Scale**:
+Scale
+"""""
 This is the initial resizing method, which may be further adjusted by Scale X and Scale Y (below).
 The options are:

  - *Best Fit* (default) – the clip is as large as possible without changing the aspect ratio.
  - *Crop* – the aspect ratio of the clip is maintained while the clip is enlarged to fill the entire screen, even if that means some of it will be cropped.
  - *None* – the clip is its original size.
  - *Stretch* – the clip is stretched to fill the entire screen, changing the aspect ratio if necessary.

-**Volume Mixing**:
+.. _clip_volume_mixing_ref:

+Volume Mixing
+"""""""""""""
 Mixing audio involves adjusting volume levels so that they maintain a good range within each clip, and then adjusting them in proportion to other clips used in the project.
 The following values are available:

  - **None** - Make no adjustments to volume data before mixing audio
  - **Average** - Automatically divide the volume of each clip based on the # of overlapping clips.
 For example, 2 overlapping clips would each have 50% volume.
  - **Reduce** - Automatically reduce the clip's volume by 20%, allowing it to mix with other clips, and reducing the likelihood of over-volume loud events.

 Consider the following guidelines when adjusting volume levels:

  - If you combine particularly loud audio clips on multiple tracks, clipping (a staccato distortion) may occur.
 To avoid clipping, reduce volume levels.
  - If you need to adjust the volume separately in different parts of a clip (for example, one person’s voice is faint, while later another’s is too loud), you can use keyframes to vary the volume throughout the clip.